dillingerlab/dillingerlabs.tech/_drafts/ego-is-the-enemy.md

 # You’re becoming who you are going to be and so you might as not be an asshole
 # Mediate on the immensity
 # Let the feeling carry you as long as you can then when you start to feel better or bigger than go and do it again.
 Niches quote.
 Volume turned down
+# Am I going to be miserable just because other people are?
+# The soul that is within me no man can degrade
+# With purpose and adversity can be endured and any rewards are considered extra
+In life there will be times when we do everything right.
+Yet the results will somehow be negative.
+Depending on what motivates us this can be crushing.
+If ego holds sway we’ll accept nothing less than full appreciation.
+Watch for this
+# Choices are a reflection of our character